influxdata/telegraf/plugins/inputs/sql/README.md

 Actually I run the plugin using oci8,mysql and mssql The mechanism for get the timestamp from a table column has known problems

-## Example for collect multiple counters defined as COLUMNS in a table:
+## Example for collect multiple counters defined as COLUMNS in a table (vertical counter structure):
 Here we read a table where each counter is on a different row.
 Each row contains a column with the name of the counter (counter_name) and a column with his value (cntr_value) and some other columns that we use as tags  (instance_name,object_name)

 ###Config